n7tae/smart-group-server/README.md

 ==================
 ## Introduction

 This smart-group-server is based on Jonathan G4KLX's StarNetServer.
 It was designed expressly for QuadNet.
-The smart-group-server interact with QuadNet using IRC messages to provide additional information that will typically be display on the QuadNet web page at openquad.net.
+The smart-group-server interact with QuadNet using IRC messages to provide additional information that will typically be display on the STARNET GROUPS web page at openquad.net.
 The smart-group-server may not function proplerly on other IRCDDB networks.

+### What's New

+* **V# 180103** The smart-group-server now supports linking both DExtra and DCS reflectors to different channels *in the same server instance*.
+The compile time switches for DEXTRA_LINK and DCS_LINK are gone.
+If you need an unlinked channel, don't define a *reflector* parameter in the configuration.

+* **V# 180101** There is no hard limit on how many channels you can have running on a single smart-group-server.
+There is a practical limit.
+For instance, you could run out of ports for DExtra or DCS linking.
+There is also a performance limit when there are so many channels, servicing a single time slice takes longer than a D-Star frame.
+I don't know when this will happen.
+Resource allocation is much more efficient.
+DExtra and DCS resource are only allocated for the channels defined in the configuration file.

+* **Original Version** The underlying IRCDDB version has been upgraded to 2.0.0 and supports new IRC Messages that the smart-group-server uses to communicate the channel states to the Quadnet Servers.

+## Server OS Requirements

 The smart-group-server requires a modern OS to compile and run.
 At least Debian 8 or Ubuntu 16.10, or equivilent.
 The command
 ```